SaraHall22/Data-Science-Assessment/README.md

-# Medical Markers to Predict Heart Disease
+# What are the Best Medical Markers to Predict Heart Disease?

 **INTRODUCTION**

-This is analysis for a heart disease dataset that was collected in 1988 from 4 different geographical locations and amalgulmated into one dataset of 1025 patients.
+This is analysis of a heart disease dataset that was collected in 1988 from 4 different geographical locations and amalgulmated into one dataset of 1025 patients.

 The target variable (y) is a categorical indicator confirming the presence of heart disease.
 0 = no disease and 1 = disease.